|

 of CAFOs"

-Robert Kuehn, Dir. - Tulane Law School Environmental Law
+- Professor Robert Kuehn, Dir. - Tulane Law School Environmental Law Clinic, "The Shintech Siting Controversy"

 Wang Xi, Vice Director, Research